Queen Victoria: Postal Reform and the Natural History of Her Age

 |

-Owen also maintained contact with many of the most prominent naturalists of his time,
+naturalists, such as Richard Owen to maintain close contact with many of the leading naturalists of his time.

 Georges Cuvier,